rabbah/nimbella-cli/doc/README.md

 COMMANDS
   action      work with actions
-  activation  work with activations auth        manage Nimbella and Github credentials doc         display the full documentation of this CLI help        display help for nim info        show information about this version of 'nim'
+  activation  work with activations auth        manage Nimbella and GitHub credentials doc         display the full documentation of this CLI help        display help for nim info        show information about this version of 'nim'